On theoretical uncertainty of color dipole phenomenology in the J/Psi and Upsilon photoproduction in pA and AA collisions at the CERN Large Hadron Collider: Abstract

 \section{Abstract}

 We investigate the theoretical uncertainty on the predictions for the photoproduction of $J/\psi$ and $\Upsilon $ states in the proton-nucleus and nucleus-nucleus collisions at the LHC within the color dipole formalism.
 Predictions for the rapidity distributions are presented and the dependence on the meson wavefunction, heavy quark mass as well as the models for the dipole cross section are analyzed.
-We compare directly the theoretical results to the recent data from ALICE collaboration on $J/\psi$ production in pPb collisions at energy of 5.02 TeV.
-Predictions are also performed for $\Upsilon$ state in PbPb collisions at the LHC energies, including the coherent and incoherent contributions.
+We compare directly the theoretical results to the recent data from ALICE collaboration on $J/\psi$ production in pPb collisions at a centre-of-mass energy per nucleon pair of 5.02 TeV and in PbPb collisions at a centre-of-mass energy per nucleon pair of 2.76 TeV.
+Predictions are also performed for $\Upsilon$ state in PbPb and pPb collisions at the LHC energies, including the coherent and incoherent contributions.